BreakingBytes/breakingbytes.github.io/content/Climbing-life-lessons-risk.md

 ![Snake Dike The Dike](images/P2010029.JPG)

 All the rest of the pitches are juggy and positive but super runout with just a single bolt every 60 feet or so.
-Some of the pitches have zero bolts!
-But every so often you come across a pair of bolts that look like an anchor, that are for shorter ropes.
+In fact, some of the pitches have don't have _any_ bolts!
-Knowing where to belay is part of route finding that can speed up your climb, and remember, "speed is safety!"
+Another interesting twist is that every so often you come across a pair of bolts that looks like an anchor, but is for shorter ropes.
+Knowing where to belay is part of route finding that can speed up your climb and remember, "speed is safety!"
 Clip the wrong bolts though, and you might find yourself and your partner simul-climbing.

 ![Snake Dike Runout Bols](images/P2010030.JPG)